 SPCH 4810.
-Proseminar in Speech Reading and Aural Rehabilitation (3)
+Proseminar in Speech Reading & Aural Rehabilitation (3)

-The study and analysis of various methods of developing communication skills in children and adults with impaired hearing.
+The study and analysis of various methods for developing communication skills in children and adults with impaired hearing.
 The principles and methods involved in the use of residual hearing in the hearing impaired.
 Students are required to register concurrently in SPCH 4710 for 1 unit.
-(Formerly 481, 482)
+(Formerly 481, 482) Prerequisites: SPCH 3640 and 3810.